RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 	![screenshot](images/dodge-upside-down.png)

-	If so, youcan fix this bug by clicking the `(i)` {.blocksensing} icon on your character sprite, and then clicking the left-right arrow.
+	If so, you can fix this bug by clicking the `(i)` {.blocksensing} icon on your character sprite, and then clicking the left-right arrow.

 	![screenshot](images/dodge-left-right.png)